RHNorskov/EasyEmbed/README.md

 # EasyEmbed
 > 1.0.2

-EasyEmbed is a jQuery plugin...
+EasyEmbed is a small and fast jQuery plugin which allows you to embed Youtube videos with standard definition thumbnail fallback into your web page.
+All the parameters can be passed via Html5 data attributes without the need to write any javascript.

 ### Features
   - YouTube video embedding